WebMonitor.fyi logoWebMonitor.fyi

 How fast can the compliance team get notified?

 Daily intervals are standard for compliance.
-For high-stakes monitoring during a known rule cycle, hourly works.
+For high-stakes monitoring during a known rule cycle, hourly checks (Pro) work.
 From regulator publication to alert, typically under an hour on hourly intervals.

 Does this satisfy regulatory recordkeeping requirements?

-The monitoring data — detected changes, timestamps, original page content — is logged and exportable.
-Whether the log satisfies a specific recordkeeping rule depends on the rule.
+The dashboard logs each detected change with a timestamp and summary, keeping the most recent 50 checks per monitor.
+Whether that log satisfies a specific recordkeeping rule depends on the rule.
 For SEC Rule 17a-4 or similar, check with your compliance counsel on the specific requirements.

 Can I track guidance documents and no-action letters?